exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/03_package.json Dependencies/index.md

 Packages listed in the `devDependencies` section are only required for the dev environment and are not loaded when the production environment is built.

 We will review the content of `package.json` used in this course in details as we explain individual JS code components and processes

+### Adding New Packages Via the Command Line

+In packages' documentation, the authors always tell you to run `npm install <package>` to use it.
+When adding new packages to your project, this is a convenient way installing and at the same loading the package into the `package.json` `dependencies`.
+The package will be installed at the latest version and added in the right place, sorted alphabetically, with the `^` prefix in front of the version.
+To add new packages to `devDependencies`, use `npm install <package> --save-dev`

+Everything you do via `npm`, by default affects the current directory only.
+However, a "global" install of packages is also available.
+It is a common recommendation not to install packages globally for various reasons.
+When developing in a dockerized environment - a global install is pretty much not even an option, by definition of running NodeJS stuff in the containers vs. on the host.